Fibrenew logo

 Cons

-Zero company-owned units — well below the industry norm — means the franchisor doesn't operate locations themselves, limiting their ability to field-test new ideas and keep firsthand awareness of day-to-day operational realities.
+Zero company-owned units (well below typical for Home & Commercial Services) means the franchisor doesn't operate locations itself, limiting their ability to test and refine systems from firsthand experience.

-No on-site training provided, an unusual absence (about 91% of franchises do offer this) — you'll need to rely on remote training and more hands-on learning during launch and staff onboarding.
+No on-site training is provided - an unusual absence (about 91% of franchises offer this) - so initial training and ramp-up will fall more heavily on you and your team.

 Territory Protection